siddharthlh24/siddharthlh24/README.md

 Wireless network stack developer | Embedded software Development | Signal and Image processing | Upcycler of old electronics

-- I’m currently studying Signal processing, Datascience, and Computer Networks with an aim to develop edge intelligence solutions.
+- I’m currently studying Detection and Estimation Theory, Wireless Networking, and Neural Networks.

 ### You can find me on